mradkov/p2p-lending/README.md

 # P2P Lending platform
 Peer 2 peer lending platform on the Ethereum blockchain network.

+# About

+We all know that in the Banking industry it is all about the constant search of bigger profits without caring about customers.

+Credit borrowers are paying higher interest rates every day while people investing are having poor returns.
+There are also a few hidden fees that the customer doesn't know about.

+So we said stop.
+We've built a p2p blockchain lending service, fair and transparent.

 # Features

   - Ask for funding (borrow)